“DATA” IS EVERYWHERE

 Once you have a common definition for all the attributes that refer to one dimension, draft the information flow again using the common dictionary attributes.
 Try to group attributes logically, based on process, activity or lifecycle stage.

 As soon as you have a clean information flow defined, ask yourself: Who are the data producers and data consumers at each lifecycle stage?
-The main goal is to define in which system attributes sets are mastered, and by whom.
-It’s also important to identify who consumes that information and to which applications the attribute sets must be published to.
+The main goal is to define which system attribute sets are mastered, and by whom.
+It’s also important to identify who consumes that information and to which applications the attribute sets must be published.

-In following example, the Product developer masters the material attribute set in PDM through research and design.
+In the following example, the product developer masters the material attribute set in PDM through research and design.
 This information is published to CRM, ERP and CPQ.
 Then the Manufacturing manager takes the material attribute set and masters it in ERP, publishing it to CRM, MES and PDM.

-7. Plan the implementation, estimate the costs, and define the business case.
+- Plan the implementation, estimate the costs, and define the business case

-As you have now a clear idea of how the information should flow, it’s time to plan the implementation.
+Since you now have a clear idea of how the information should flow, it’s time to plan the implementation.
 The attributes need to be adjusted to the dictionary, and interfaces between systems must be redesigned.
 Sketch a plan, and define a business case.
 Again, you need to break the implementation into pieces and prioritize strategically.
 Which areas will bring quicker wins?
-Once your implementation project gets the green light, it comes down to the dirty details that matter more: tuning the systems and making sure the information flows smoothly.
+Once your implementation project gets the green light, it comes down to the dirty details, which matter most: tuning the systems and making sure the information flows smoothly.